About

 Senior Consultant

-Previously Vice President, Director of Operation at Ampal, Inc., Palmerton, PA, and a Technical Director and Senior Principal Engineer, Technology, Specialty Products and Alloys, at ATI Powder Metals, Pittsburgh PA.
-His areas of expertise include powder metallurgy, gas atomization, powder processing, high performance alloys for demanding application including iron-base, nickel-base and titanium-base alloys.
+Previously Vice President, Director of Operations at Ampal, Inc., Palmerton, PA, and a Technical Director and Senior Principal Engineer, Technology, Specialty Products and Alloys, at ATI Powder Metals, Pittsburgh, PA.
+His areas of expertise include powder metallurgy, gas atomization, powder processing, and high-performance alloys for demanding applications, including iron-base, nickel-base, and titanium-base alloys.

-Andrzej graduated with distinction from University of Science and Technology in Krakow, Poland.
-After graduating he joined the Department of Physical Metallurgy and began his research on the effects of carbide segregation on the properties and performance of bearing steels.
-In 1987 he joined Carnegie Mellon University as a graduate student and continued his research studying fracture mechanics, where he received a Ph.D. degree in Materials Science and Engineering in 1993.
-In 1995 he accepted a Research Engineer position at the Research Center of Crucible Materials Corporation in Pittsburgh, PA.
+Andrzej graduated with distinction from the University of Science and Technology in Kraków, Poland.
+After graduating, he joined the Department of Physical Metallurgy and began his research on the effects of carbide segregation on the properties and performance of bearing steels.
+In 1987, he joined Carnegie Mellon University as a graduate student and continued his research studying fracture mechanics, where he received a Ph.D. degree in Materials Science and Engineering in 1993.
+In 1995, he accepted a Research Engineer position at the Research Center of Crucible Materials Corporation in Pittsburgh, PA.

-Andrzej is an inventor or co-inventor of six U.S. patents concerned with high-speed steels, cold work and hot work tool steels, valve alloys, wear and corrosion resistant tool steels and Ni-base alloys for wear resistant applications.
-Andrzej is a Fellow of ASM International and a Chair of the ASM International Events Planning Council and a Chair of IMAT Technical Programming Committee.
-Additionally, he is a member of TMS, ASTM – F42 AM Committee, SAE – AMS AM Committee, and a past Key Reader for Metallurgical Transactions.
+Andrzej is an inventor or co-inventor of six U.S. patents concerned with high-speed steels, cold work and hot work tool steels, valve alloys, wear and corrosion resistant tool steels, and Ni-base alloys for wear resistant applications.
+Andrzej is a Fellow of ASM International and a Chair of the ASM International Events Planning Council, and a Chair of the IMAT Technical Programming Committee.
+Additionally, he is a member of TMS, ASTM–F42 AM Committee, SAE–AMS AM Committee, and a past Key Reader for Metallurgical Transactions.
 He has also been serving on the Board of Directors of Polish Cultural Council in Pittsburgh since 2011.

 DR. ANDRZEJ WOJCIESZYNSKI